This is the multi-page printable view of this section. Click here to print.

 Setting up backup

-The method of setting up a backup for Microsoft SQL Server(DBaaS) is described in the Microsoft SQL Server(DBaaS) creation guide, please refer to it.
+The method for configuring a backup for Microsoft SQL Server(DBaaS) is described in the Microsoft SQL Server(DBaaS) creation guide; please refer to it.

 To modify the backup settings of the generated resource, follow these steps.